bowersj/utilities/node/testHarness/README.md

 # Test Harness

 ### Credit Where it is Due
-In all fairness I did not build this test harness, but my father has and since I use this often I have added it to this repo.
+In all fairness I did not build this test harness, Mike Bowers did and since I use this often I have added it to this repo.